-- 1. All pages on the District's web site may contain advertising and links only to educational sources. - 2.
-The District's home page shall contain links to existing individual school's web pages and the school home pages shall link back to the District's home page.
-The District's home page may also include links to educational extracurricular organization's web pages which shall also link back to the District's home page. - 3.
-Photos along with the student's name shall only be posted on web pages after receiving written permission from the student's parents or the student if the student is over the age of eighteen (18). - 4.
-The District's web server or off-site via a contracted vendor shall host the Jonesboro District's website. - 5.
-No web page on the District web site may contain public message boards or chat rooms. - 6.
-All web pages on the District web site shall be constructed to download in a reasonable length of time - 7.
-The District's home page shall contain a link to a privacy policy notice which must be placed in a clear and prominent place and manner. - 8.
-With the exception of students who may retain the copyright of material they have created that is displayed on a District web page, all materials displayed on the District web site are owned by Jonesboro School District. - 9.
-The District shall include the following information on its website through a link located on the District's homepage titled "State Required Information": - a.
-Local and state revenue sources; - b.
-Administrator and teacher salary and benefit expenditure data; - c.
-District balances, including legal balances and building fund balances; - d.
+- 1) All pages on the District's web site may contain advertising and links only to educational sources. - 2) The District's home page shall contain links to existing individual school's web pages and the school home pages shall link back to the District's home page.
+The District's home page may also include links to educational extracurricular organization's web pages which shall also link back to the District's home page. - 3) Photos along with the student's name shall only be posted on web pages after receiving written permission from the student's parents or the student if the student is over the age of eighteen (18). - 4) The District's web server or off-site via a contracted vendor shall host the Jonesboro District's web site. - 5) No web page on the District web site may contain public message boards or chat rooms. - 6) All web pages on the District web site shall be constructed to download in a reasonable length of time. - 7) The District's home page shall contain a link to a privacy policy notice which must be placed in a clear and prominent place and manner. - 8) With the exception of students who may retain the copyright of material they have created that is displayed on a District web page, all materials displayed on the District web site are owned by Jonesboro School District. - 9) Included on the District's web site shall be: - a.
+Local and state revenue sources;

+- b.
+Administrator and teacher salary and benefit expenditure data;

+- c.
+District balances, including legal balances and building fund balances;

+- d.
 Minutes of regular and special meetings of the school board;

 - e.
 The district's budget for the ensuring year;

 - f.
 A financial breakdown of monthly expenditures of the district;

 - g.
 The salary schedule for all employees including extended contract and supplementary pay amounts;

 - h.
 Current contract information(not including social security numbers, telephone numbers, personal addresses or signatures) for all district employees;

 - i.
 The district's annual budget;

 - j.
 The annual statistical report of the district;

 - k.
 The district's personnel policies;

 - 1. The annual School Performance Report;

 - m.
 School-Level Improvement Plans;

 - n.
 The School District Support Plan;

 - o.
 Student discipline policies;

 - p.
-Comprehensive School Counseling Plan;
+Student services plan;

 - q.
 The District financial policies;

 - r.
 Student handbooks;

 - s.
 The Annual Report to the Public; and

 - t.
 The parent, family, and community engagement plan.

-- u.
-The immunization waiver report from Policy 4.57- Immunizations;

-- v.
-School District Calendar;

-- w.
-List of statutory, rule, or Standards for Accreditation waivers the District has received under A.C.A. § 6-15-103;